telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/streaming/stream_processing_sinfonier_modules.md

 Before you start to create modules on Sinfonier check you fulfill these requirements:

-* Have a Github [http://github.com] account and know how to createa Gist.
+* Have a Github [http://github.com] account and know how to create a Gist.

 * Have greats ideas and know how to implement them.